webOSArchive/accuweatherxml-proxy/readme.md

 ### Squid Setup
 * Squid needs the domain set in no-proxy
 * Hosts file on proxy server needs to point domain to localhost
+* At least one function needs a hostname for the actual Accuweather service, add this to your HOSTS file, and update the `realServiceDomain` variable in `config.php`

 # Mapping to the new API